PacificEngine/OW_Randomizer/README.md

 Seed | Takes any number or characters and generates a level based upon the value.
 Empty will just use a random seed.
-Eye Coordinates | Choose to randomizes the eye coordinates Dark Bramble Portals | Choose to randomize the maze of dark bramble
+Eye Coordinates | Choose to randomizes the eye coordinates Dark Bramble Portals | Choose to randomize the maze of dark bramble Dark Bramble Vessel | Choose how many portals teleport to the vessel Dark Bramble Exits | Choose how many portals teleport to the exit Nomai Warp Platforms | Choose to randomize what warp pads lead where Ash Twin Project Pads | Choose how many pad will teleport you to the Ash Twin Project Are Reciever and Transmitter Mirrored | Transmitter and Recievers will always be link to each other Can Pad's Point To Same Reciever | Will force pad to not have duplicate locations Can Pad's Point to Same Type | Allows recievers to transmit to recievers and transmitters to transmit to transmitters Planet Attributes | Randomizes planet orbits, orientation, and rotational speeds

 ### Different Types of Randomness
 | Value | Description |